 4. Where is your office?

 We are located on the 4th floor of ROWE.

 5. I have a quick question.
 Can I just drop by?

 Sure!
 We offer drop-in hours, listed on this page.

 6. How do I keep up with Pre-Law events on campus?

-The UConn Pre-Law Facebook page is updated frequently and includes pre-law events on campus, opportunities, and news.
+The weekly newsletter is the best way to stay on top of events, but the UConn_PreLaw Instagram page is also updated frequently and includes pre-law events on campus, opportunities, and news.